WalkerMao/walkermao.github.io/_posts/2022-04-30-notes-on-c++-primer-getting-started-and-data-types-chapter-1-3.md

 ##### A Brief Introduction to the Preprocessor

 The most common technique for making it safe to include a header multiple times relies on the preprocessor.
+The preprocessor—which C++ inherits from C—is a program that runs before the compiler and changes the source text of our programs.
+Our programs already rely on one preprocessor facility, `#include`.
+When the preprocessor sees a `#include`, it replaces the `#include` with the contents of the specified header.

+C++ programs also use the preprocessor to define header guards.

+WARNING: Preprocessor variable names do not respect C++ scoping rules.

+Best Practices: Headers should have guards.

 ### Chapter Summary